mrhieu84/kkFileView/README.md

 ### Introduction
 link: https://github.com/kekingcn/kkFileView
 <br />
-deploying KKFileView using Docker with the interface already translated into English.
+Deploying KKFileView using Docker with the interface already translated into English.